bhauman/bhauman.github.com/drafts/the-coming-straight-forwardness.md

 //Yome.playArea(Yome.drawYome(Yome.exampleData))
 {% endhighlight %}

-In the `drawYome` function above we just draw the walls of the Yome and then draw all the features.
-You'll notice that I also rotate the drawing a half a slice.
-This is because I like having the flat sides lined up with the sides rectilinear universe of the webpage.
+In the `drawYome` function above, we just draw the walls of the Yome and then draw all the features.
+You'll notice that I also rotate the drawing half a slice.
+This is because I like having the flat sides in alignment with the rectilinear universe of the webpage.

-And viola!
+And voila!

 <div class="yome-widget">
 <div id="example8" class="yome-widget-body">